appscode/blog/content/post/gke-postgres/index.md

 exit
 ```

 > The recovery has been **successful**.
-If you faced any difficulties in the recovery process you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).
+If you faced any difficulties in the recovery process you can reach out to us via [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).

 ## Webinar